khajam/cljs-workshops-intro/README.md

 Using Leiningen, we install a figwheel template, also making use of the option to add Om for later use.
 ```
-lein new figwheel comp-events-fns -- --om
+lein new figwheel cljs-workshops-intro -- --om
 ```

 ### Development